-Commission Proposal EP Mandate Council Mandate Draft Agreement/Presidency comments should be exempted from its use of OPSallowed to impose such obligation to ships at anchorage, for example in ports that are already equipped with such technology or are located in areas where any pollution should be avoided.
-Recital 2 23 I Amendment 31 33 (23) Exceptions to the use of OPS should also be provided for a number of objective reasons, certified by the managing body of the port of call and limited to unscheduled port calls for reasons of safety or saving life at sea, for short stays of ships at berth of less than two hours as this is the minimum time required for connection, and for the use of on-board energy generation under emergency situations.
-(23) Exceptions to the use of OPS should also be provided for a number of objective reasons, certified by the managing body of the port of call and, the terminal operator or the competent authority, depending on the governance model for ports in the different Member States.
-Those exceptions should be limited to unscheduled port calls for reasons of safety or saving life at sea, for short stays of ships at berth of less than two hours as this is the minimum time required for connection, and for the use of on-board energy generation (23) Exceptions to the from the obligation to use of OPS should also be provided for a number of objective reasons, eertifiedsubject to verification by the managing bodycompetent authority of the Member State of the port of call or any entity duly authorised, after consultation of the managing body of the port where appropriate, and limited to unscheduled and not systematic port calls for reasons of safety or saving life at sea, forto short stays of ships moored at the quaysideat berth of less than two hours as this is the minimum time required for connection, and forto unavailability or incompatibility
+Commission Proposal EP Mandate Council Mandate Draft Agreement/Presidency comments for example in ports that are already equipped with such technology or are located in areas where any pollution should be avoided. reassess the situation, with a view to extending this obligation to ships at anchorage, when the due technologies are mature enough.
+In the meantime, Member States should be exempted from its use of OPSallowed to impose such obligation to ships at anchorage, for example in ports that are already equipped with such technology or are located in areas where any pollution should be avoided.
+Recital 2 23 Amendment 31 33 (23) Exceptions to the use of OPS should also be provided for a number of objective reasons, certified by the managing body of the port of call and limited to unscheduled port calls for reasons of safety or saving life at sea, for short stays of ships at berth of less than two hours as this is the minimum time required for connection, and for the use of on-board energy generation under emergency situations.
+(23) Exceptions to the use of OPS should also be provided for a number of objective reasons, certified by the managing body of the port of call and , the terminal operator or the competent authority, depending on the governance model for ports in the different Member States.
+Those exceptions should be (23) Exceptions to the from the obligation to use of OPS should also be provided for a number of objective reasons, certifiedsubject to verification by the managing bodycompetent authority of the Member State of the port of call or any entity duly authorised, after consultation of the managing body of the port where appropriate, and limited to (23) Exceptions to the from the obligation to use of OPS should also be provided for a number of objective reasons, certified subject to verification by the managing bodycompetent authority of the Member State of the port of call or any entity duly authorised,